ASAP Rocky: Business ventures

 In October 2011, Mayers signed a record deal with Sony Music Entertainment worth $3 million ($1.7 million of which was earmarked for his solo work; $1.3 million earmarked to fund his company).
 Mayers said that he sought a "bigger platform" for him and his collective with the deal.
 His first studio album planned to be under the deal, but it allowed him to continue releasing mixtapes through Sony/RED.
 Fellow rapper and A$AP Mob member A$AP Ferg also signed a joint venture deal with the RCA-distributed Polo Grounds Music; Ferg released his single "Work", for digital retail via various platforms.
 He later announced an official remix featuring Mayers, French Montana, ScHoolboy Q and Trinidad James.

 In 2013, he and ASAP Mob co-founder ASAP Bari released his A$AP merchandise brand, and went to collaborate with high-profile fashion designer and close friend Raf Simons.
 On October 2, 2014, Mayers announced he had officially signed a contract for worldwide representation with William Morris Endeavor.
-In February 2016, Guess released a collaboration with Mayers called GUE$$, which was inspired by Mayers’ admiration for the brand's vintage '90s clothing that he wore while growing up.
+In February 2016, Guess released a collaboration with Mayers called GUE$$, which was inspired by Mayers's admiration for the brand's vintage '90s clothing that he wore while growing up.

 In 2022, Mayers launched his own brand of whisky called Mercer + Prince.
 It was officially launched on the Revolt TV show, Drink Champs, during a segment in a two-hour long interview.
 In 2023, he collaborated with Gucci (Guilty perfume advertisements), Puma (sneakers in collaboration with F1) and with Bottega Veneta on a campaign based on paparazzi candids.

 Personal life

 Mayers was previously a pescetarian.
 In 2012, he transitioned to a vegetarian diet with the help of his vegan manager after learning of the horrors of the poultry industry.
 On his 2019 single "Babushka Boi", Mayers stated he is vegan.

 Mayers has said that while he was raised in a Christian household, he does not like going to an organized church, and instead has "[his] own relationship with God...
 I pray every day before I go to sleep."
 He addresses these views in the song "Holy Ghost" on his 2015 album At.
 Long.
 Last.
 ASAP.
-During Mayers’ 2019 incarceration in Sweden, he prayed to keep himself occupied.
+During Mayers's 2019 incarceration in Sweden, he prayed to keep himself occupied.

-Mayers is 5'11" (180 cm) tall, which he revealed in a Nikki & Sara Live interview to contextualize why he felt out-of-place standing next to the much taller Jason Collins.
+Mayers is tall, which he revealed in a Nikki & Sara Live interview to contextualize why he felt out-of-place standing next to the much taller Jason Collins.